powsybl/pypowsybl/docs/user_guide/loadflow.rst

       ``provider_parameters={'someStringParam' : 'myStringValue', 'someIntegerParam' : '42'}``

-    * for float (double) parameters, use the dot as decimal separator and optionally a scientific notation:
+    * for float (double) parameters, use the dot as decimal separator.
+E notation is also supported:

-      ``provider_parameters={'someDoubleParam' : '1.23', 'someOtherDoubleParam' : '4.56e-2'}``
+      ``provider_parameters={'someDoubleParam' : '1.23', 'someOtherDoubleParam' : '4.56E-2'}``

     * for boolean parameters, use either `'True'`, `'true'`, `'False'`, `'false'`: